offby1/django-simple-deploy/docs/maintaining/updating_docs.md

 ## Releasing documentation

-Updated documentation is automatically pushed to RtD once it's on the main branch.
+Updated documentation is automatically pushed to *Read the Docs* once it's on the main branch.
 Every merge that involves documentation gets pushed automatically.